ryanartecona/ryanartecona.github.io/site/post/2015/05/21/refactoring-in-ruby-in-haskell.md

 to support the `charge` and `frequentRenterPoints` in a way that avoids using constants as enums.
 This is, in my opinion, *a nightmare*.
-Though some Ruby programmers may disagree that the original example is the best approach for the problem given, it's tough to argue that the approach outlined here is *the most object-oriented*.
+Though some Ruby programmers may disagree that the original example is the best approach for the problem given, it’s tough to argue that the approach outlined here is *the most object-oriented*.
 I think all too many programmers would thereby consider it to be *the most praiseworthy*.